Cochlear implants for adults

-- Stories from people who have transformed their lives with a cochlear implant.
+- Hear from people whose lives have been transformed by a cochlear implant

-When you live with hearing loss, you miss more than just your hearing.
-If you have moderate to profound hearing loss, a cochlear implant may help you regain your connection to everyday life.
+When you live with hearing loss, you're missing more than just your hearing.
+You're missing your connection to life.

-A hearing health professional who specialises in all types of hearing technology, including implants, will know if you could benefit from a cochlear implant.
+A hearing health professional who specializes in all types of hearing technology, including implantable hearing solutions, will be able to advise if you may benefit from a cochlear implant.